 It is no coincidence that the onset of the Messianic Kingdom typified by Sukkot begins as the Jewish remnant collectively cries out to God for deliverance (Is.
 64:1-4, Zech.
 12:8-9).

 As never before, Zechariah reveals that the nations of the world will join in the celebration of Sukkot during the Messianic Kingdom with an annual pilgrimage to Jerusalem in observance of the feast (14:16).
-In the future, celebration of Sukkot will serve to unify all the inhabitants of planet earth under the rule of Messiah with the Jewish people providing spiritual instruction to the nations of the world.
+In the future, celebration of Sukkot will serve to unify all the inhabitants of the planet under the rule of Messiah with the Jewish people providing spiritual instruction to the nations of the world.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.